Gabapentin (Neurontin®, Horizant®)

 Feeling sleepy, drowsy or lightheaded may accompany the use of gabapentin.
 Some people just don't "feel like themselves" on this medication.
 Avoid driving or any other potentially dangerous tasks that require your concentration and a clear head until you know how the medication will affect you.
 Avoid alcohol or other sedatives while using gabapentin unless they are specifically prescribed by your doctor.

-This medication can cause an allergic reaction call DRESS (drug reaction with eosinophilia and systemic symptoms) and multi-organ hypersensitivity.
-Reports any signs and symptoms of allergic reaction, including rash, fever, or swollen lymph nodes (swollen glands) to your healthcare team immediately.
+This medication can cause an allergic reaction called DRESS (drug reaction with eosinophilia and systemic symptoms) and multi-organ hypersensitivity.
+Report any signs and symptoms of allergic reaction, including rash, fever, or swollen lymph nodes (swollen glands) to your healthcare team immediately.

 Gabapentin may increase your risk for suicidal thoughts and behaviors.
 Your caregiver should be aware of this concern as well.
 Report any changes or worsening of mood or behavior or suicidal (self harm) thoughts to your healthcare team immediately.

-If someone intentionally or accidentally takes way too much Neurontin, they may experience double vision, slurred speech, drowsiness or diarrhea.
+If someone intentionally or accidentally takes way too much gabapentin, they may experience double vision, slurred speech, drowsiness or diarrhea.
 This happens very rarely.
-If you suspect that you or someone you know has taken an overdose of Neurontin, call 911 immediately.
-Overdose of Neurontin is an emergency situation and needs immediate attention.
+If you suspect that you or someone you know has taken an overdose of gabapentin, call 911 immediately.
+Overdose of gabapentin is an emergency situation and needs immediate attention.